 Chehalis is a somewhat small city located in the state of Washington.
 With a population of 7,391 people and six constituent neighborhoods, Chehalis is the 102nd largest community in Washington.
 Chehalis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Chehalis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chehalis is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chehalis who work in office and administrative support (13.16%), sales jobs (12.30%), and food service (11.04%).
+Unlike some cities, Chehalis isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chehalis are a mix of both white- and blue-collar jobs.
+Overall, Chehalis is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Chehalis who work in office and administrative support (15.81%), food service (11.35%), and sales jobs (10.98%).

-The percentage of adults in Chehalis who are college-educated is close to the national average for all communities of 21.84%: 17.35% of the adults in Chehalis have a bachelor's degree or advanced degree.
+In terms of college education, Chehalis is nearly on par with the US average for all cities of 21.84%: 20.84% of adults 25 and older in Chehalis have a bachelor's degree or advanced degree.

+Chehalis is a very ethnically-diverse city.
 The people who call Chehalis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chehalis residents report their race to be White, followed by Black or African-American.
 Chehalis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.34% of the city’s residents.
-Important ancestries of people in Chehalis include Irish, English, Norwegian, and Scottish.
+People of Hispanic or Latino origin account for 13.51% of the city’s residents.
+Important ancestries of people in Chehalis include Irish, English, Scottish, and Norwegian.

 The most common language spoken in Chehalis is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and African languages.